Corps Impact and Data-Driven Results

 As part of the national College Advising Corps, the Southern California College Advising Corps program continually tracks data to assess the performance of the advisers and to contribute to the evaluation of the College Advising Corps programs across the U.S.

-To date, the Southern California College Advising Corps has:
+In 2014-15, the Southern California College Advising Corps has thus far:

 - Served over 6,600 high school students

 - Provided direct college advising to over 1,200 students through one-on-one or small group meetings